University of Arizona

 The Law of the Street

-In Mark McBride and James Penner (ed.), New Essays on the Nature of Legal Reasoning.
+In James Penner & Mark McBride (eds.), New Essays on the Nature of Legal Reasoning, Hart Publishing.
 2022.

 Everyone agrees that law is a constituent of social reality.
 Law seems to be a system by which conduct is governed and guided.
 Its usefulness consists, in part, on its ability to govern and guide conduct in its characteristic way.
 If laws guides the conduct of lay law subjects, then it must be (really) possible for the content of the laws governing their conduct to be known by them under standard social conditions.
 Moreover, if some degree of efficacy in guiding and governing the conduct of …Read more